 "It got out of control in a lot of years.
 It was a big deal.
 (This year) was the least, out-of-control it has ever been," she said.

 She said that although the party house on her block was loud but it wasn't out of control.

-True to the press conferences, Philadelphia Police, State Troopers and the Pennsylvania Liquor Control Broad maintained a presence wherever you went Sunday.
-The LCB and the Office of Councilman Curtis Jones distributed flyers to houses in the race area leading up to the event warning of advanced enforcement.
+, Philadelphia Police, State Troopers and the Pennsylvania Liquor Control Broad maintained a presence wherever you went Sunday.
+The LCB and the flyers to houses in the race area leading up to the event warning of advanced enforcement.

-Although NewsWorks.org reported a night court tried 22 cases Friday, with 17 guilty verdicts and four found guilty in absentia, the 5th District Police Department said no citations were issued or arrests made Sunday.
+Although NewsWorks.org reported a night court tried 22 cases Friday, with 17 guilty verdicts and four found guilty in absentia, the said no citations were issued or arrests made Sunday.
 Further, that court was related to prior incidents—nothing that happened at the time.

 "It was a wonderful race.
 I thought everyone was well behaved, and of the minimal intervention that we had, everything was received well," Philadelphia Police Captain John Cerrone said.

 The captain walked the course's perimeter.
 He said he took a more "hands on" role with his assigned officers this year to "make sure they knew what our agenda held."